turbineweasel25/python-egnyte/README.rst

-Egnyte SDK
+Reborn Egnyte SDK
 ==========

-This is the official Python client library for Egnyte's Public APIs.
+An unofficial Python SDK for Egnyte's public API.
-For overview of the HTTP API, go to https://developers.egnyte.com
+Currently a work in progress, but picking up where the original development ended.

 Getting an API key
 ==================